writethedocs/www/docs/conf/portland/2024/news/four-weeks-out.md

 ## How Do I Participate in the Conference?

 There are a number of ways to engage in the conference.
-You can contribute to a Writing Day project, listen to Speaker Talks, facilitate an Unconference sesion, chat with our Sponsors, or join us on the Hike!
+You can contribute to a Writing Day project, listen to Speaker Talks, facilitate an Unconference session, chat with our Sponsors, or join us on the Hike!

 View our [Attendee Guide](https://www.writethedocs.org/conf/portland/2024/attendee-guide/) for strategies and tips on how to get plugged in and connect with others!